 A solution to the problem was first described publicly in Full Speed Ahead and Damn the Qubits!: How Marpx Extreme Encryption Works by Douglas Lowry.
 See Chapter 4, entitled No Keys, Please.
 It takes hardly a minute to enter a new confidant in a personal list of those with whom one wants to share files and messages confidentially.
 Once that new entry has been tested, confidants may exchange content for as often and for as many years as they like.
 They never see or even have to think of keys.
 The user experiences this as keyless encryption.
 Actually, under the surface there are quickly rotating invisible keys.

 A web page https://marpx.com/CybKeyless.asp offers a video demonstration and detailed steps by which anyone can prove for themselves that Marpex Inc.'s solution to the symmetric key management problem works and works well.
-For a prospective collaborator, Marpex Inc. offers a preview of six chapters from a technical book currently underway on Keyless Encryption and a copy of the not-yet-published patent application.
+For a prospective collaborator, Marpex Inc. offers a preview of six chapters from a technical book currently underway on Keyless Encryption.

 * * * * *